-In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a ‘1 in 100 year Average Recurrence Interval (ARI) rainfall event’.
-For an explanation of these terms see Definitions.
+In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a 1% AEP event.
+For an explanation of 1% AEP see Flood study definitions.

 For more information, email [email protected] or call 9278 4444.